elierotenberg/coding-styles/es6.md

 }
 ```

-- When not sure if more parameters could be added laters, use object parameters.

-- Never use boolean parameters.
-Use named options object.
+- Object parameters (with default values) SHOULD be used for options parameters.
+Boolean parameters MUST NOT be used.

 ```
 // bad